College of Agriculture and Natural Resources

 1. Master of Science - Agricultural and Natural Resource Sciences (thesis and non-thesis tracks)

 A unique program that reaches across disciplines to solve problems associated with maximizing energy and food production while conserving natural resources in the face of increased environmental stressors.
 No other program in the southwestern United States explicitly focuses on preparing students to balance these competing factors.
-The program integrates the animal sciences, natural resource sciences, and social sciences to breach disciplinary walls and leverage multidisciplinary synergies to address novel, Twenty-first Century challenges.
+The program integrates the animal sciences, natural resource sciences, and social sciences to breach disciplinary walls and leverage multidisciplinary synergies to address novel, twenty-first challenges.
 Graduates of the program will be equipped to increase America’s food production capacity, conserve natural resources, enhance ecosystem services, and resolve resource conflicts.
-They will be prepared to conduct cutting-edge, multidisciplinary research; disseminate knowledge to students, managers, and policy-makers; and pursue careers as practitioners for private industry, government agencies, and non-governmental organizations.
-This program is pending SACSCOC approval.
+They will be prepared to conduct cutting-edge, multidisciplinary research; disseminate knowledge to students, managers, and policy-makers; and pursue careers as practitioners for private industry, universities, government agencies, and non-governmental organizations.

 6000/7000 level electives (6 hours must be ANRS) - must be approved by the student's committee36

-ARSC 6185Graduate Seminar in Animal & Range Science 16
+ARSC 6185Graduate Seminar in Animal & Natural Resource Sciences 16

 ARSC 7088Dissertation 18